amitsaha/amitsaha.github.io/content/golang-setup.rst

 There are two types of Golang programs we can write - one is an application program (output is an executable program) and the other is a package which is meant to be used in other programs.
 We will first write a program which will be compiled to an executable.

-First, create a directory in ``src`` for our package:
+First, create a directory tree in ``src`` for our package:

 .. code::

    $ mkdir -p work/golang/src/github.com/amitsaha/golang_gettingstarted

+Our package name for the above directory tree becomes ``github.com/amitsaha/golang_gettingstarted``.
 Then, type in the following in ``work/golang/src/github.com/amitsaha/golang_gettingstarted/main.go``:

 .. code::